karlomikus/bar-assistant/README.md

 Bar assistant is a self hosted application for managing your home bar.
 It allows you to add ingredients and create custom cocktail recipes.

-This repository only contains the API server, if you want easy to use client, take a look at [Salt Rim](https://github.com/karlomikus/vue-salt-rim).
+This repository only contains the API server, if you are looking for easy to use web client, take a look at [Salt Rim](https://github.com/karlomikus/vue-salt-rim).

 ## Features